influxdata/telegraf/plugins/inputs/http_response/README.md

   # {'fake':'data'}
   # '''

+  ## Optional name of the field that will contain the body of the response.
+  ## By default it is set to an empty String indicating that the body's content won't be added
+  # response_body_field = ''

+  ## Maximum allowed HTTP response body size in bytes.
+  ## 0 means to use the default of 32MiB.
+  ## If the response body size exceeds this limit a "body_read_error" will be raised
+  # response_body_max_size = "32MiB"

   ## Optional substring or regex match in body of the response (case sensitive)
   # response_string_match = "\"service_status\": \"up\""
   # response_string_match = "ok"